will-done/SentimentAnalysis/README.md

 # Sentiment Analysis Using Twitter Data

-The purpose of this project is to perform sentiment analysis on Twitter data and predict the results of this analysis using a linear regression model.
+The aim of this project is to perform sentiment analysis on Twitter data and create an NLP project that predicts the results of this analysis using a linear regression model.

 Understanding users' emotional states from their posts on social media can provide important insights in various fields.